IsiahZV/SOC-ANALYST-LAB-PORTFOLIO/portfolio/lab1-phishing-alert-triage.md

 - Why: the reasoning for your final verdict

-## Alert Triage Playbook

-- **Initial Alert Review:**

-Access the SOC Dashboard: Open the SOC dashboard and review the new alerts

-Assign Alert to Yourself: Add the first (earliest) alert to the list of assigned alerts

-Understand Alert Logic: Review the alert description and understand its logic

-Review Alert Details: Look at the IOCs provided in the alert, like IPs and domains

-- **Investigate in the SIEM:**

-Access the SIEM: Open the "SIEM" tool to access raw security events that triggered the alert

-Query Related Logs: Perform searches to gather more context and build the activity timeline

-Use Analyst VM: From the "Analyst VM", open the TryDetectThis app to check the threat score of found indicators

-Correlate and Validate: Correlate the alert data with other data sources to validate the credibility of the alert

 # Lab Begin

 Starting off, I get my first alert

 <img width="1440" height="818" alt="Screenshot 2025-11-10 at 5 55 42 PM" src="https://github.com/user-attachments/assets/d6e3b8d4-ba02-4d68-ad69-d0474f06482c" />

+## Alert Triage Playbook

+**INITIAL ALERT REVIEW:**

+- Access the SOC Dashboard: Open the SOC dashboard and review the new alerts

+- Assign Alert to Yourself: Add the first (earliest) alert to the list of assigned alerts

+- Understand Alert Logic: Review the alert description and understand its logic

+- Review Alert Details: Look at the IOCs provided in the alert, like IPs and domains

+**INVESTIGATE IN THE SIEM:**

+- Access the SIEM: Open the "SIEM" tool to access raw security events that triggered the alert

+- Query Related Logs: Perform searches to gather more context and build the activity timeline

+- Use Analyst VM: From the "Analyst VM", open the TryDetectThis app to check the threat score of found indicators

+- Correlate and Validate: Correlate the alert data with other data sources to validate the credibility of the alert